4 Realistic Alternatives To Boaty McBoatface

 One story that has really captured the heart of the nation and encapsulated what it is to be British has to be the tale of Boaty McBoatface.
 And, whilst we knew Boaty before she (yes, all ships are female) was famous, bringing you news of her plight back in October, we didn’t know at the time just how big she would become.

-Although the most unsubtle of monikers is leading the way in the poll to name this Arctic research ship, certain sections of the media have already highlighted the fact that a clause in the small print states that NERC have the final say over the ship’s name.
+Although the most unsubtle of monikers is leading the way in the poll to name this Arctic research ship, certain sections of the media have already highlighted the fact that a clause in the small print states that NERC has the final say over the ship’s name.
 This, along with the fact that the person responsible for suggesting Boaty McBoatface has issued an apology for doing so, means that we are unlikely to ever see those words emblazoned on the hull.
 If nothing else, though, this has been an excellent exercise in advertising and public awareness for what will hopefully be an important vessel in the future.

 Whilst we feel that perhaps a more suitable name would have been Floaty McBoatface, here’s a look at some of the more realistic alternatives that have made the list.